nushell/nushell.github.io/book/commands/complete.md

 title: complete
 categories: |
   system
-version: 0.74.0
+version: 0.75.0
 system: |
-  Complete the external piped in, collecting outputs and exit code
+  Capture the outputs and exit code from an external piped in command in a nushell table
 usage: |
-  Complete the external piped in, collecting outputs and exit code
+  Capture the outputs and exit code from an external piped in command in a nushell table
 ---

 # <code>{{ $frontmatter.title }}</code> for system